-Salt dough ornaments are one of my family’s favorite traditions, but this year in addition to our usual afternoon of painting and sprinkling with glitter, I decided to grab my hand saw and head into the forest behind our orchard.
+Making salt dough Christmas ornaments every holiday season is one of my family’s favorite traditions, but this year in addition to our usual afternoon of painting and sprinkling with glitter, I decided to grab my hand saw and head into the forest behind our orchard.

-Inspired by this ornament on Amazon (and this one, and this one) and my recent education in using my husband’s drill (don’t worry, you won’t need any tools), I thought it would be fun to try to make them from scratch.
+Inspired by my recent education in using my husband’s drill (don’t worry, you won’t need any tools), I thought it would be fun to try to make something similar to these ornaments from scratch.

-So I sawed, and we sanded, and in the end a whole lot of our ornaments looked like they’d been done by a three year-old who needed a nap (because they were), but some turned out quite lovely, too, and I thought you might like to make some as well.
+So I sawed, and we sanded, and in the end a whole lot of our ornaments looked like they’d been done by a three year-old who needed a nap (because they were), but some turned out quite lovely, too.

 DIY Chalkboard Ornaments

-- Black chalk paint (or you can buy these tags that have been pre-painted with black chalk paint)
+- Black chalkboard paint Or you can buy these pre-painted wood ornaments)

 - White chalk paint

-- Chalk pen with a fine tip (Optional – use if you’ll be decorating with stencils)
+- Chalk marker with a fine tip Optional – use if you’ll be decorating with stencils

-- Stencils and/or stamps with simple, clean designs – The bird in the photo is a stencil from a local craft shop, the words are handwritten, and the rest are stamps
+- Stencils and/or stamps with simple, clean designs The bird in the photo is a stencil from a local craft shop, the words are handwritten, and the snowflakes and Christmas trees are stamps

 Instructions